Abraham Lincoln and slavery: Evolution of Lincoln's policies

 On September 22, 1862, having waited until the North won a significant victory in the battle at Antietam, Lincoln used the power granted to the president under Article II, section 2, of the U.S. Constitution as "Commander in Chief of the Army and Navy" to issue the preliminary Emancipation Proclamation.
 It provided that, on January 1, 1863, in the states still in rebellion, the enslaved people would be freed.
 On January 1, 1863, as promised, he issued the final Emancipation Proclamation, which declared "that all persons held as slaves" in "States and parts of States ... in rebellion against the United States" on that day "are, and henceforward shall be free."
-The proclamation immediately freed on paper millions of the enslaved, but it had little practical effect until the Union Army was present.
+The proclamation immediately freed on paper millions of the enslaved, but its practical effect was limited until the Union Army was present.
 Week by week, as the army advanced, more slaves were liberated.
-The last were freed in Texas on a day they called "Juneteenth" (June 19, 1865), which became a federal holiday on June 17, 2021.
+The last were freed in Texas on "Juneteenth" (June 19, 1865), which became a federal holiday on June 17, 2021.

 Although Lincoln stated in the Emancipation Proclamation that he "sincerely believed [it] to be an act of justice," he issued it as a "military necessity," because he believed that the U.S. Constitution would not permit it on any other basis.
-The Emancipation Proclamation was a war tactic, because by freeing enslaved people it deprived the South of labor, and it allowed African American people to "be received into the armed service of the United States."
-Lincoln worried about the consequences of his action, fearing an endemic racial divide in the nation.
+The Emancipation Proclamation was a war tactic, because by freeing enslaved people it deprived the South of their labor, and it allowed them to "be received into the armed service of the United States."
+Lincoln worried about the consequences of his action, fearing a racial divide in the nation.
 Nonetheless, during his second presidential campaign, he ran on a platform to forever abolish slavery by constitutional amendment.

-According to Michael Lind, Lincoln was for most of his life a moderate Northern mainstream white supremacist and proponent of black colonization abroad in Panama, Haiti, and Liberia.
-An ardent follower of Henry Clay, he envisioned an all-white United States without slavery.
-Leading Lincoln scholars, however, do not see Lincoln as a white supremacist and view his support for voluntary colonization as intended at least in part to make emancipation more palatable to racist white people.
-Until late in his life, Lincoln wanted human rights — the rights listed in the Declaration of Independence (life, liberty, and the pursuit of happiness) and the natural right to eat the bread they earn with their own hands — for black people, but civil rights, such as the vote, "only on their own soil", that is in their own lands abroad, to which they moved pursuant to voluntary colonization.
-Nonetheless, in 1864, writing to the governor of Louisiana, and in 1865, in his last public speech, which led directly to his assassination, Lincoln supported voting rights in the United States for some African Americans.
+Until late in his life, Lincoln wanted human rights — the rights listed in the Declaration of Independence (life, liberty, and the pursuit of happiness) and the natural right to eat the bread they earn with their own hands — for black people, but civil rights, such as the vote, "only on their own soil", that is in their own lands abroad, to which they would move pursuant to voluntary colonization.
+In the last years of his life, however, Lincoln's views changed.
+In March 1864, writing to the governor of Louisiana, and in April 1865, in his last public speech, which led directly to his assassination, Lincoln supported voting rights in the United States for African Americans.
 He was the first U.S. President to do so.